juanMoleroD/TDD_tabs_in_js/notes.md

 Note: In windows, if there is a script, you need to use call before every command.

 Note: to run sh comands, use "./filename.sh"

+## Linting using jsHint

+files start with a IIFE (Imediatelly Invoked Function Expression).
+This ensures nothing run in the global scope.
+Node does it by default but just in case.

+"use strict" is for runtame error checking